sandy1618/ShotCode/README.md

 Hi,

-My name os Allan Spadini
+My name os Allan Spadini.
-I will put in here some usefull functions that were usefull in my masters and Phd.
+I will put in here some functions that were usefull in my masters and Phd.
 Under the supervision of Professors:
 Liliana Alcazar Diogo
 and